-A Common Misconception Between Ounces and Troy Ounces
+A Common Misconception Between Troy Ounce vs Ounce

 History Of The Troy Ounce and The Troy Weight

-At some time during the Middle Ages, different versions of Troy weights coexisted around Europe, including the Holland troy and the Paris troy, with slight differences.
+Throughout the Middle Ages, the French Troy system spread to other countries.
+Different versions of Troy weights coexisted around Europe, including the Holland troy and the Paris troy, with slight differences.
 But none would stand out as much as the British troy weight system.

-During the reign of King Henry V in the 1400s, the troy system was already largely in use around Britain.
+During the reign of King Henry V in the 1400s, the troy system was already largely in use around Great Britain.
 In 1527, England officially adopted the troy ounce as the measurement unit for gold and silver and the British coinage system.
-The Troy system was Later, in the 19th century, when they established the British Imperial system of weights and measures (or simply the Imperial units, for short), the troy ounce was incorporated.
+Later, in the 19th century, when they established the British Imperial official standard measurement system (or simply the Imperial units, for short), the troy ounce was incorporated.

 The Troy weighting system includes the troy grain, the pennyweight (24 troy grains), the troy ounce (20 pennyweights), and the troy pound (12 troy ounces).
 Whereas the troy grain is equal to its namesake of the avoirdupois system, the troy ounce is slightly heavier than the avoirdupois ounce.
-The troy pound, on the other hand, is lighter than the avoirdupois pound.
+On the other hand, one troy pound is lighter than the avoirdupois pound.

 The Difference Between The Two Ounce Units